 47 Villiers Street, London, WC2N 6NE

-London’s first sherry bar is a two minute dash from Kings Cross station.
+London’s first sherry bar is a two minute jump from Kings Cross station.
 Get stuck into around 15 types of sherry along with a hand picked selection of red, white and cider.
 There are 5 little tables to sit at and you’ll find the loo next door in big sis bar Camino.
 What BarChick really loved is their menu to go, sherry for the train ride home anyone?
 Hell yes.

 Varnishers Yard, Regents Quarter, N1 9FD

 East end brother to Soif and Terroirs, it sits snugly into the corner of Columbia road.
 There is a converted garage feel to it and the service is great – just what BarChick likes when faced with such an extensive choice of wines!
-They concentrate on the natural and biodynamic and have everything from sparkling pink, French ciders, elderflower and sloe gin to quince liquor, though it had to be said the sherry went down the best for BarChick.
+They concentrate on the natural and biodynamic and have everything from sparkling pink, French ciders, elderflower and sloe gin to quince liquor, though it had to be said the sherry went down the best.